 By participating in the Competition, each participant and team member agrees as follows:

-I recognize, acknowledge, and understand that participating in the Competition carries with it certain inherent risks that cannot be eliminated, including the risk of loss of patent, trade secret, or other IP protection for an app idea.
+I recognize, acknowledge, and understand that participating in the Competition carries with it certain inherent risks that cannot be eliminated, including the risk of loss of patent, trade secret, or other IP protection for a business idea.

 Notwithstanding the risks, which I recognize and accept, and in consideration of being permitted to participate in any way in the Competition, I, for myself, my heirs, personal representatives or assigns, do hereby waive, release and discharge the Trustees of the University of Southern Indiana and its trustees, officers, employees and agents, from any and all claims for personal injury, accidents or illness (including death), and property damage, arising in any manner out of my participation in the Competition, including transportation to and from the Competition.
 I further acknowledge that the risks stated herein are not intended to be all inclusive and that my participation is voluntary and that I knowingly and voluntarily assume all risks known or unknown.
 I am eighteen (18) years of age or older.***